historyforge/historyforge-old/README.md

 The resulting maps can be exported as a PNG, GeoTIFF, WMS, Tiles, and KML for use in many different applications.

-Groups of maps can be made into "mosaics" that will stictch together the composite map images.
+Groups of maps can be made into "layers" that will stitch together the composite map images.

 ## Features